w3f/jamtestvectors/safrole/README.md

 Both JSON and SCALE formats conform to the specified ASN.1 schema provided [here](./safrole.asn).

-## Ring Context Construction
+## zk-SNARK SRS

-Ring context is constructed using [ark-ec-vrfs](https://github.com/davxy/ark-ec-vrfs).
+Ring proofs were constructed using a SNARK built using the the [Zcash SRS paramaters](zcash-srs-2-11-uncompressed.bin).

-The context object is built using the [Zcash SRS](zcash-srs-2-11-uncompressed.bin) ([powers of tau ceremony details](https://zfnd.org/conclusion-of-the-powers-of-tau-ceremony)).
+([powers of tau ceremony details](https://zfnd.org/conclusion-of-the-powers-of-tau-ceremony)).

 For construction and usage refer to Bandersnatch vrfs spec [example](https://github.com/davxy/bandersnatch-vrfs-spec/tree/main/example).